-- All staff, both teaching and non-teaching, have a responsibility to share relevant information about the protection of children with other professionals, particularly the investigative agencies (Children's Services: Safeguarding and Specialist Services and the Police). - If a child makes a disclosure to a member of staff or volunteer and requests that the disclosure is kept secret; the member of staff or volunteer will tell the child that they cannot promise complete confidentiality.
+- Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests.
+If a child makes a disclosure to a member of staff or volunteer and requests that the disclosure is kept secret; the member of staff or volunteer will tell the child that they cannot promise complete confidentiality.
 Instead, they must explain that they may need to pass information to other professionals to help keep the child or other children safe.
-This will be done in a manner appropriate to the child's age/stage of development. - Staff/volunteers who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts.
+This will be done in a manner appropriate to the child's age/stage of development. - Staff/volunteers who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts. - Confidentiality is also addressed in this policy with respect to record-keeping in section 14, and allegations of abuse against staff in appendix 3